Tagged with " php"

 display 'log in' form;

 The conditioned actions “if received ‘add item’ -> add the item” and “if received ‘update items’ -> update the items” are placed in the code before their forms so that they will display a success or error message in the page just above the form that was submitted.
+The “add new item” functionality will add a new item at the beginning of the gallery: the image along with its title, description and a link to another page.
+The “update items” will allow us to:

 • change the items’ titles, descriptions, images and the URL the images link to